Increased energy and happiness

 Poor sleep leads to a host of surprising health consequences.
 Researchers at Johns Hopkins Medicine Opens in new window connect inadequate sleep to food cravings and obesity, as well as increased risk for conditions such as colorectal cancer, high blood pressure, diabetes, heart disease, dementia, and depression.

 The good news is that vacation can help reset poor sleep patterns and help you get more sleep.
-Researchers discovered that after about three days of vacation, people sleep about one extra hour a night Opens in new window.
-The sleep benefits continue even after the vacation ends; the study showed vacationers slept almost an hour longer each night once they got home.1
+The sleep benefits continue even after the vacation ends; the study showed vacationers slept almost an hour longer each night once they got home.2

 More raises and promotions

 Fear of replacement is the number-one reason workers give for skipping time off.
 There's a certain logic to it—if work can survive without you for two weeks, maybe you really are dispensable.
-But a Project: Time Off report PDF opens in new window shows employers believe the opposite is true.
+But a Project: Time Off report3 shows employers believe the opposite is true.

 An overwhelming majority of managers believe paid time off contributes to better team energy levels, improved employee attitudes, and happier, more productive workers.
 Not only that, they back up those beliefs with increased pay and promotions.